MartinTaTTe/Esbospelet/README.md

 ![Image](https://bytebucket.org/ottolahepelto/espoo-game/raw/6e56d968892b6b312e9b7d160e95c9c2af642f81/git-images/Untitled-1.png)
 # Esbo Spelet

-Small game written in C# and Unity3D about the development of the city of Espoo and the construction of Länsimetro.
+Small game written in C# and Unity3D about the development of the city of Espoo and the construction of LÃ¤nsimetro.

 The game won second place at Teknatur Technology project competition.
 ## Download